 In editorial terms, Omaroff belongs to the generation that inherited Andalusia's strong DJ culture after the first major breakbeat wave had already been established.
 His work reflects the permeability of those scenes, where breaks, electro and house frequently coexisted in the same sets, venues and local networks.

-Because the reliable public record is limited, it is wiser to describe his contribution in scene terms than to overstate specific milestones.
 He can be situated as an Almería artist whose output connects Andalusian club practice with a broader Spanish taste for rhythmic hybrids and functional dance music.

 That makes him a useful figure in any map of regional breakbeat-adjacent culture: not necessarily as a headline historical pioneer, but as part of the durable infrastructure of DJs and producers who kept local dance scenes active, adaptable and stylistically open.